AkashRay07/akashacademy-demo/README.md

 # akashacademy-demo
-This is My First Git Repository
+This is My First Git Repository.
+Author-Akash Ray